-- Existing Conditions Site Plan of the Conceptual Site Development Plan (CSDP) that clearly delineates legally accessible paved road(s)Commitment for funding for paving of all non-paved legally-accessible roads to be paved during construction. - Proof of ownership of non-utility easements.
+- Existing Conditions Site Plan of the Conceptual Site Development Plan (CSDP) that clearly delineates legally accessible paved road(s) Drawings, survey, or other documentation of legallyaccessible paved roads. - Commitment for funding for paving of all non-paved legally-accessible roads to be paved during construction. - Proof of ownership of non-utility easements.